 |

-One page without + each condition |
+One page for each condition only |

 6 pages |